PrimeMurcia/LEMP-Stack/README.md

 ` systemctl status nginx`

-*if Nginx is already running, the status will appear as shown above
+-if Nginx is already running, the status will appear as shown above

 - If Nginx has not started yet  :